MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/multimedia/web-audio.md

 ---
 description: Learn how the Web Audio API can be used to process and synthesize audio in web applications.
-title: Dev guide: Web Audio - Microsoft Edge Development
+title: Dev guide - Web Audio - Microsoft Edge Development
 author: libbymc
 ---